"Living the Sweet Life"

 How does a D.A.D.(Diabetic Alert Dog) work?

-Shugga let's his "Chosen 1" (T1D) when her blood sugar goes to high (indicated with a paw, called an "Alert") or blood sugar going to low (indicated with a nose-bump, called a Booyah).
-If you'd like to know more, there is more explanation in our book "Battling BloodSugars, One Sniff at a Time"!
+Shugga let's Amanda know when her blood sugar goes to high (indicated with a paw, called an "Alert") and blood sugar going to low (indicated with a nose-bump, called a Booyah).

-Besides a good low & good high to get yummy treats, playing ball & running in the park?!
-Is also knowing your sniffing (watching) your blood sugars, checking often, staying active, reading his book, wearing his most Favwoof designed shirts, watching his Shugga Vlog and joining his Shugga Pack.
-Whew that's a lot, probably because he's a detailed D.A.D. & his tail is wagging in excitement already!
+Besides eating his yummy treats after getting an alert or booyah right is knowing your watching your blood sugars, checking often, staying active, reading his book, wearing his most Favwoof designed Shugga shirts and watching his Shugga Vlog!
+Whew that's a lot, probably because he's a detailed D.A.D.
+His tail is wagging in excitement already!

 Natalie (Los Angeles)